DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/android.md

 dvcClient.track(event);
 ```

 The SDK will flush events every 10s or `flushEventsMS` specified in the options.

+**Manually Flushing Events**

 To manually flush events, call:

 ```kotlin
 dvcClient.flushEvents()